"The school has been recognised for its effective careers guidance and support with a national award."

 3. Develop career management, employability and enterprise skills

 The stable and structured careers programme is delivered by individuals with the right skills and experience.
-All staff at STS contribute to the development of students through a planned series of events delivered through SEAL (Social and Emotional Aspects of Learning), enrichment programmes, visits, trips, assemblies and special events as well as within individual departments and through form time.
+All staff at STS contribute to the development of students through a planned series of events delivered through CAWS (Citizenship and Wider Studies), enrichment programmes, visits, trips, assemblies and special events as well as within individual departments and through form time.

 STS also benefits greatly from its own professionally qualified impartial and unbiased Careers Advisor, Mrs Sarah Rooke, who is available five days a week for individual advice about options, future choices, UCAS planning and applications, CV workshops, interview preparation, apprenticeship applications, and any other guidance needed.
 The door is always open to both students and parents for any advice or guidance they require.
 Mrs Rooke is available at the Year 9 choosing GCSEs evening and at the Year 11 information evenings as well as the Year 13 university evening.
 She is available by email and telephone for one to one conversations with parents and carers throughout the school week.